withhaibun/haibun/README.md

-The design goal of specl (working name) is re-usable, flexible, and easy to maintain natural language BDD inspired tests, that can be used in a variety of settings and contexts.
+The design goal of haibun is re-usable, flexible, and easy to maintain natural language (BDD inspired) tests, that can be used with a minimum of configuration and code in a variety of settings and contexts.

 # Feature structure